EricThomson/PySideSummer/Chapter6/README.md

 ﻿#PySide Summer Chapter 6: Main Windows
 A PySide port of the code from Chapter 6 of Mark Summerfield's 'Rapid GUI Programming with Python and Qt' (2008).
 The central module is _imagechanger.py_.
 It lets you load an image and edit it various ways.
 The port also includes an answer to the exercise (_imagechanger_ansPyside.py_ and its associated dialog builder _resizedlgPyside.py_).

-Also, see usefulDocumentation.txt for helpful exerpts from the PySide documentation for relevant classes used in the files.
+Also, see usefulDocumentation.txt for helpful excerpts from the PySide documentation for relevant classes used in the files.

 ##Structure of Package
 The main module is _imagechangerPyside.py_.
 It uses the following: